innosolvesolutions/dr-adam-privacy/index.md

 ## 3. AI & Medical Disclaimer

-Dr. ADAM is an AI-powered clinical assistant for informational purposes only.
+Dr. ADAM is an AI-powered  assistant for educational purposes only.

 > **Dr. ADAM does not provide professional medical advice.
 Always consult a licensed physician or healthcare provider for medical decisions.**